dmlat/InfoCoffee/ReadMe/README.txt

 -   Background workers will then skip this user in subsequent runs until the issue is resolved.
 -   The status is automatically reset to `active` once API calls for that user succeed again.
 -   Admins can also manually reset the status via the `POST /api/auth/reset-payment-status` endpoint.

+### 4.3.
+Key Backend Systems (Renamed) -> Moved to workers.md

+The section detailing background workers and scheduled jobs has been moved to its own dedicated file: `ReadMe/workers.md`.

 ---